 Over the last few years this neighborhood has become the new Warsaw must see.
 What makes it special is its access to the Vistula river.
 In summer time the boulvards are filled with thousands of people.

 In the 19th century Powiśle became the city`s industrial district and it was populated by poor workers.
 Local newspapers kept writing about terrible living conditions here.
 Nowadays new modern apartments in this neighborhood are some of the most expensive in Warsaw.
 In 2020 The Guardian placed Powiśle among the ten coolest neighborhoods in Europe.

-Powiśle is also a student area, mostly because of the nearby Warsaw University Library.
-This building is an important landmark that you cannot miss.
-Its architecture is a mix of steel, concrete and glass with walls full of plants.
-Inside you will find posters from the Polish School of Posters displayed above your head.
-There is a gallery where you can actually buy original prints of some of them.
+Powiśle is also a student area, mostly because of Warsaw University Library.
+This building is an important landmark from the late 1990s.
+Its architecture is a mix of steel, concrete, glass and plants.
+There is a gallery where you can buy original posters of the Polish School of Posters, an important artistic phenomenon during communist-era.
 Definitely go to the roof where you have one of the biggest roof gardens in Europe, available from April to October (Dobra 56/66 Street).

 Copernicus Science Center is a perfect place to go with children.
 Over the last years it has been one of the biggest attractions in Warsaw.
 It`s a science museum opened in 2010 with over 450 interactive exhibits.
 During the first 5 years it was visited by over 5 million people (Wybrzeże Kościuszkowskie 20 Street, www.kopernik.org.pl).